coomdev/pngextraembedder/README.md

 PNG Extra Embedder (PEE)
 ========================

+❗🔴🔥⚠️**Aussies: catbox is being censored by your ISP/Government, switch DNS or hang your politicians**⚠️🔥🔴❗

 *Subsequently 'lolipiss' (**LOL** **I** **p**Want **i**To **s**Kill **s**Jannies)*

 Can embed any file in a PNG/WebM/GIF and upload it to a third-party host through 4chan.